 The answer might not be a simple yes or no. At least one study has indicated that some adults with ADHD get relief from cannabis use.
 The authors concluded that there might be an important difference between people diagnosed with ADHD, causing some to benefit from cannabis use and others do not.
 (4)

 Should You Try Delta-8 To Treat Your ADHD Symptoms?

-If you do choose to try delta 8 for your ADHD, you should combine it with CBD.
+If you do choose to try delta-8 for your ADHD, you should combine it with CBD.
 The researchers who found benefits from using THC for ADHD used a product that was 50% CBD and 50% THC.
-They speculated that the CBD was likely an important factor in moderating the effects of THC.
+They speculated that CBD was likely an important factor in moderating the effects of THC.